nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

   ----------------------------------------------------------------------
   >
   ```
-  * Subsequent prompts in that app's session will be
+  * Subsequent prompts in that app's session will be:
   ```
   ----------------------------------------------------------------------
   What's next?